chaunceygardiner/weewx-loopdata/README.md

 [weewx-celestial](https://github.com/chaunceygardiner/weewx-celestial)'s
 satellite pages, captured live from the running page (2-second frames played at about 30&times; speed):
-NOAA-21 crosses the Palo Alto sky before dawn on August 8, 2026 —
+NOAA-21 crosses the Palo Alto sky before dawn on August 15, 2026 —
-01:35&rarr;01:48 PDT, peaking 16&deg; in the east.
-Every mark and number that moves arrives through `loop-data.txt`: the dome places the satellite from per-packet almanac position fields, and the roster rows are `next_pass` fields.
+02:43&rarr;02:58 PDT, peaking 74&deg; in the east-southeast.
+Every mark and number that moves between loop packets arrives through `loop-data.txt`: the dome places the satellite from per-packet almanac position fields, and the roster rows are `next_pass` fields.

 ![NOAA-21 crossing the live sky dome](LoopDataPassDome-NOAA21.gif)

 The satellite rises sunlit at full brass, and mid-pass the dome's marker flips to a hollow ring as NOAA-21 enters Earth's shadow.
-The waning moon, Saturn and Neptune are up, and all four Earth-watching satellites hold rows in the roster — NOAA-21's reads "overhead now" for exactly as long as the pass lasts, then rolls to the following pass the moment this one ends.
+Mars, Saturn, Uranus and Neptune are up, and all four tracked satellites hold rows in the roster — NOAA-21's reads "overhead now" for exactly as long as the pass lasts, then rolls to the following pass the moment this one ends.